nwjs/nw.js/docs/For Users/Migration/From 0.12 to 0.13.md

 3. [Window.showDevtools](../../References/Window.md#winshowdevtoolsiframe-headless-callback) is changed to passing the created window as the argument of the callback.
 4. [win.setTransparent](../../References/Window.md#winsettransparent) is **deprecated**.
 You can't change the transparency after window is created.
 5. [unmaximize](../../References/Window.md#event-unmaximize) and [leave-fullscreen](../../References/Window.md#event-leave-fullscreen) events of `Window` object is **deprecated** and replaced by [restore](../../References/Window.md#event-restore).
 When window is restored from minimized, maximized or fullscreen, `restore` event is triggered instead.
+6. Window options 'always-on-top' and 'visible-on-all-workspaces' is renamed 'always_on_top' and 'visible_on_all_workspaces' respectively in package.json or as argument of Window.open().
+7. Window is not inherited from EventEmitter anymore, but the methods on(), once(), removeListener() and removeAllListeners() are still supported.